-NOTE: To mitigate the spread of COVID-19, the Jim Thorpe Building and the Tulsa courtrooms are closed to the public, as of March 23, 2020.
+NOTE: To mitigate the spread of COVID-19, the Jim Thorpe Building and the Tulsa courtrooms are closed to the general public, with exceptions noted below.
 Court hearings will continue – conducted via Scopia or telephone.
 If by phone, the ALJ will provide a phone number.

 Click here for instructions on downloading the Scopia application for video hearings.There is always the option to continue causes that are on the docket – preferably for at least 28 days unless there is a reason to set them sooner.
 Considerations for the timing of continuances will include the economic impact if the cause is not heard more quickly than 28 days from the original setting.

 New applications for the Tulsa venue will be filed by emailing PDF copies of the application and corresponding notice of hearing (as required by rule) to TulsaFilings@occ.ok.gov.Please also email the filing to the appropriate OCC division attorney if the cause necessarily or typically involves an OCC division as a party to the cause or requires OCC division review.

 ***EFFECTIVE SEPT.
 1, 2020, THE OCC WILL RESUME COLLECTING ALL COURT CLERK FILING FEES AS OUTLINED IN CHAPTER 5 RULES OF PRACTICE, 165:5-3-1.***

 The Commission will resume collection of all applicable Court Clerk filing fees on Sept.
 1, 2020.
 Because access to the Jim Thorpe Building presently remains limited to employees and only those parties whose meetings are specifically designated by the OCC for specially scheduled hearings, all such fees must be made by check, payable to "Oklahoma Corporation Commission" and mailed to our post office box or street address, listed at the bottom of our homepage.